Solo traveling can seem daunting for first time or even experienced solo travelers. There’s always the question, will I meet people?

 What I noticed about Cambodia was the travelers I met there were mostly on long journeys, moving through the country slowly.
 They tended to have interesting stories and I loved running into people I knew from Siem Reap over and over again as I traveled through the country.
 This city will always hold a special place in my heart thanks to all the positive memories.

-It’s incredibly easy to meet people in Don Det, Laos.
-Even if you have your own private bungalow, which is common, the wooden decks at the bars and restaurants that rest above the Mekong river are a prime place for meeting others.
+It’s incredibly easy to meet people in Luang Prabang, Laos.
+Even if you have your own private bungalow, which is common, the bars and restaurants are a prime place for meeting others.

 Those are my favorite places for solo travelers and, after traveling solo for a month or longer in each country in Southeast Asia (except for Myanmar but it is on my list), these are the ones I enjoyed the most.